jerryarciaga/manga2pdf/README.md

 # manga2pdf
-A Python-based project that downloads manga from various sources.
+A Python-based project that downloads manga from MangaPill